Our community of past instructors includes educators, artists and students from all over the world.

 is an artist and writer from San Francisco.
 Last summer, she was an Artist in Residence at ArtMill where she got everyone hooked on her 'concrete poetry'.
 Alex thrives on the challenge of working on-site, creating work from the materiality of her surroundings, learning the history of a place and the goals of the community, land and culture.
 Learn about her past exhibitions and current work on her website.

-is ArtMill's Studio Manager and the Assistant Director of Galerie Califia.
+was ArtMill's Studio Manager and the Assistant Director of Galerie Califia.
 She holds a degree in business administration and has been active in youth scouting & recreation for many years.
 She is also affiliated with Domě dětí a mládeže (House of Children & Youth).
 In her free time she likes to go mountain & rockclimbing.

-teaches horseback riding in Šumava in South Bohemia, that is, when she's not racing her horse, Fran.
+taught horseback riding in Šumava in South Bohemia, that is, when she's not racing her horse, Fran.
 She is an accomplished artist and craftsperson and has been sharing these skills at ArtMill for many years.

 is from New Orleans, Louisiana.
 He has spent the last 6 months teaching in Santa Cruz de Benzana, Spain and also holds a Spanish Cooking Certificate.
 He views art as an amazing way to express oneself with unlimited boundaries and has been influenced by his mother and grandmother, both artists.